-VII.EVALUATION
+XI.
+EVALUATION

-- 26. Submission of Draft Evaluation Design.
-The state shall submit a draft evaluation design to CMS no later than 60 days after the award of the demonstration.
-CMS shall provide comment within 30 days of receipt from the state. - 27.
+- 53 Submission of Draft Evaluation Design.
+The state shall submit an amended draft evaluation design including details on evaluation of the healthy behaviors protocol of the dental benefit and delivery system to CMS no later than 60 days after the award of the demonstration.
+CMS shall provide comment within 30 days of receipt from the state. - 54.
 Submission of Final Evaluation Design.
 The state shall provide the Final Evaluation Design within 30 days of receipt of CMS comments of the Draft Evaluation Design.
-If CMS finds that the Final Evaluation Design adequately accommodates its comments, then CMS will approve the Final Evaluation Design within 30 days. - 28.
+If CMS finds that the Final Evaluation Design adequately accommodates its comments, then CMS will approve the Final Evaluation Design within 30 days. - 55.
 Evaluation Requirements.
-The State shall engage the public in the development of its evaluation design.
-The evaluation design shall incorporate a final evaluation and will discuss the following requirements as they pertain to each: - a.
+The state shall engage the public in the development of its evaluation design.
+The evaluation design shall incorporate a final evaluation and willdiscuss the following requirements as they pertain to each: - a.
 The scientific rigor of the analysis; - b.
 A discussion of the goals, objectives and specific hypotheses that are to be tested; - c.
 Specific performance and outcomes measures used to evaluate the demonstration's impact; - d.
 Data strategy including sources of data, sampling methodology, and how data will be obtained; - e.
 The unique contributions and interactions of other initiatives; and - f.
 How the evaluation and reporting will develop and be maintained.